Pump System Features

-All pumps are mounted on steel skids, and are primed and painted.
-They are equipped with constant pressure regulator, strainer, isolation valves, by-pass loops ("Summer-Bypass"), liquid filled pressure gauges, and any other components required for safe operation.
+All AES pump packages are mounted on steel skids, and are primed and painted.
+They are equipped with differential pressure regulator, constant pressure regulator, strainer, isolation valves, by-pass loops ("Summer-Bypass"), liquid filled pressure gauges, and all other components required for safe operation.

-Smaller pumps up to 17 GPM are for single phase AC 115/230V 50/60Hz service.
-Larger pumps are for 3-phase AC 230/460V 60Hz or 400/415V 50Hz and require magnetic motor starters with overload protection.
-Pumps up to 45 GPM are direct-drive pumps (electric motor directly coupled to pump).
-Larger pumps are belt driven.
+Smaller pumps up to 12 GPM are single phase AC 115/230V 50/60Hz service.
+Larger pumps are 3-phase AC 460V 60Hz or 400/415V 50Hz and require magnetic motor starters with overload protection.
+Pumps up to 18 GPM are direct-drive turbine type (electric motor directly coupled to pump).
+Larger pumps are belt driven, sliding-vane type.